namorris/Getting-and-Cleaning-Data-Project/codebook.md

 	5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##How run_analysis.R implements the above steps:
-	•	Require reshapre2 and data.table librareis.
+	•	Load the reshapre2 and data.table libraries.
 	•	Load both test and train data
 	•	Load the features and activity labels.
 	•	Extract the mean and standard deviation column names and data.
-	•	Process the data.
-There are two parts processing test and train data respectively.
+	•	Process the data -- there are two parts that process the test and train data separately.
 	•	Merge data set.
+	•	Produce and write new tidy data set.